Obstructive sleep apnea: Polysomnography

-Nighttime in-laboratory Level 1 polysomnography (PSG) is the gold standard test for diagnosis.
+Nighttime in-laboratory Level 1 polysomnography (PSG) is the gold-standard diagnostic test.
 Patients are monitored with EEG leads, pulse oximetry, temperature or pressure sensors to detect nasal and oral airflow, respiratory impedance plethysmography or similar resistance belts around the chest and abdomen to detect motion, an ECG lead, and EMG sensors to detect muscle contraction in the chin, chest, and legs.

 An "event" can be either an apnea, characterized by complete cessation of airflow for at least 10 seconds, or a hypopnea in which airflow decreases by 50 percent for 10 seconds or decreases by 30 percent if there is an associated decrease in the oxygen saturation or an arousal from sleep.
 To grade the severity of sleep apnea, the number of events per hour is reported as the apnea-hypopnea index (AHI).
 For adults, an AHI of less than 5 is considered normal, an AHI of [5–15) is mild, [15–30) is moderate, and ≥30 events per hour characterizes severe sleep apnea.
 For pediatrics, an AHI of less than 1 is considered normal, an AHI of [1–5) is mild, [5–10) is moderate, and ≥10 events per hour characterizes severe sleep apnea.